TannerParks/Deep-Snake-AI/README.md

 # Deep Q-Network for the Snake Game: Project Overview

 This project focuses on developing a Deep Q-Network (DQN) AI agent capable of learning and playing the classic Snake game (the game portion I use is a tweaked and heavily decoupled version of a Snake project I did in an Intro to CS class).
 The goal is to create an intelligent agent that can navigate the game environment, make strategic decisions, and achieve high scores by eating fruits while avoiding collisions.
+This project also includes a graph in order to help visualize the learning process, and also an evaluation tool to test out any saved models.
 Below is a detailed overview of the project, highlighting key aspects such as state representation, actions, rewards/penalties, and the methodologies employed.

 ## State Representation
 The state representation is foundational to the DQN's decision-making process, encapsulating the game environment at any given moment.
 It informs the AI agent of its current situation, aiding in determining the next best action.
 Through experimentation, the project evolved from simple binary matrices to more nuanced continuous values, enhancing the complexity and capability of the neural network.
 The final state representation includes: